 Marcel Gérard is Professor of Economics and Taxation at the Louvain School of Management and the Institute for European Studies at the University of Louvain.

-Silke Uebelmesser is Professor of Finance at the University of Jena.
+Silke Uebelmesser is Professor of Public Finance at the University of Jena.
 Gérard and Uebelmesser are both Research Professors at the Ifo Institute for Economic Research.